Health

 Why did they prioritize a portable device for home use instead of a conventional clinical treatment model?

-— We asked the community of people with TS here in the UK what they thought we should be prioritising in our research at the University of Nottingham.
-They told us that what they really wanted was a non-invasive, drug-free treatment that they could use at home and that would give them back control over their own tics.
+— We asked the community of people with TS here in the UK what they thought we should prioritise in our research at the University of Nottingham.
+They told us that what they really wanted was a non-invasive, drug-free treatment that could be used at home and would give them back control over their own tics.

 What does the clinical trial tell us, at this point, about the effectiveness of this approach?